captainminh1999/record-deduplication/README.md

 **Code Style and Conventions:** The code is written with clarity in mind.
 There are docstrings at the top of each module explaining its purpose.
 Functions and variables have intuitive names (e.g., `_normalize_name`, `_normalize_domain` for cleaning tasks).
 If you contribute or modify, try to maintain this clarity.
 Small, pure functions for normalization make the code easier to test and reuse (notice how `_normalize_name`, `_normalize_domain`, `_normalize_phone` are separate helpers in preprocessing).

-**Logging and Monitoring:** The `run_history.log` can be useful for developers to see how long each step takes and how many records are processed each run.
-This can help identify bottlenecks or anomalies (e.g., if suddenly a run processes far fewer records, maybe many were filtered out unexpectedly).
+**Logging and Monitoring:** The `run_history.log` file in `data/` captures an entry every time you run a pipeline step.
+This lets developers see how long each stage takes and how many records were processed.
+It can help identify bottlenecks or anomalies (e.g., if suddenly a run processes far fewer records, maybe many were filtered out unexpectedly).
 You can extend logging or add more detailed logging within each step if needed.

 **Working with the Codebase:** If using an interactive environment like Jupyter notebooks (as hinted by the `notebooks/` directory), you can run parts of the pipeline step by step and inspect variables at each stage, which is great for development and debugging.
 For instance, you could load `cleaned.csv` into a DataFrame and manually experiment with recordlinkage indexing and comparing before finalizing the code in `blocking.py` or `similarity.py`.